mjaneczek/conventional-redux/README.md

 ## Example application
 https://mjaneczek.github.io/conventional-redux-demo/

+## Deprecation note
+The previous version of the library 0.2.2 has been deprecated.
+There are many breaking changes while migrating to 1.0, please be careful while updating.

 ## Contributing
 1. Fork it ( https://github.com/mjaneczek/conventional-redux/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)